James IV: Culture and patronage

-James IV was a true Renaissance prince and a patron of the arts, including many literary figures, most notably the Scots makars.
+James IV was a true Renaissance prince and a patron of the arts whose support was extended to many literary figures, most notably the Scots makars.
 Poets associated with his court include William Dunbar, Walter Kennedy and Gavin Douglas.
-James patronised music at Restalrig using rental money from the King's Wark, and gave his backing to the foundation of King's College, Aberdeen, by his chancellor, William Elphinstone, and St Leonard's College, St Andrews, by his illegitimate son, Alexander, Archbishop of St Andrews, and John Hepburn, Prior of St Andrews.
+James patronised music at Restalrig using rental money from the King's Wark and gave his backing to the foundation of King's College, Aberdeen, by his chancellor, William Elphinstone, and St Leonard's College, St Andrews, by his illegitimate son, Alexander, Archbishop of St Andrews, and John Hepburn, Prior of St Andrews.
 In 1496, partly at Elphinstone's instance, he also passed what has been described as Scotland's first education act, which introduced compulsory education at grammar school for the eldest sons and heirs of all barons and freeholders of substance.

 James was both highly intelligent and well educated.
 In July 1498, Spanish ambassador, Pedro de Ayala, reported to Ferdinand II of Aragon and Isabella I of Castile:

 The King is 25 years and some months old.
 He is of noble stature, neither tall nor short, and as handsome in complexion and shape as a man can be.
 His address is very agreeable.
 He speaks the following foreign languages: Latin, very well; French, German, Flemish, Italian, and Spanish; Spanish as well as the Marquis, but he pronounces it more distinctly.
 He likes, very much, to receive Spanish letters.
 His own Scots language is as different from English as Aragonese from Castilian.
 The King speaks, besides, the language of the savages who live in some parts of Scotland and on the islands.
 It is as different from Scots as Biscayan is from Castilian.
 His knowledge of languages is wonderful.
 He is well read in the Bible and in some other devout books.
 He is a good historian.
 He has read many Latin and French histories, and profited by them, as he has a very good memory.
 He never cuts his hair or his beard.
 It becomes him very well.

 James also ensured that the very best education was given to his illegitimate son, Alexander, who was tutored by Erasmus in Padua, Siena and Rome.
-James IV allegedly conducted a language deprivation experiment in which two children were sent to be raised by a mute woman alone on the island of Inchkeith, to determine if language was learned or innate.
+James IV allegedly conducted a language deprivation experiment in which two children were sent to be raised by a mute woman alone on the island of Inchkeith to determine if language was learned or innate.